 Yad Vashem has digitized a private photo album, possibly of a German policeman, that includes photos of gravestones in the Jewish cemetery, a synagogue, scenes from the Szydlowiec ghetto.

-Well-preserved and documented Jewish cemetery; old Jewish quarter; former Jewish bathhouse.
+Well-preserved and documented Jewish cemetery (currently undergoing extensive restoration); old Jewish quarter; former Jewish bathhouse.
 All that remains of the great synagogue is the four-pillared Bimah, which stands as a monument and memorial.

 Founded in 1988 and affiliated with the Regional Museum, the Committee organizes and facilitates a number of cultural and educational activities and preservation projects in Tarnów and other nearby places.
 It received a major grant for the restoration of the Jewish cemetery.
 See Facebook page of the Committee.

 Neoclassical synagogue, in a courtyard that is part of a Jewish communal complex.
 Built in 1827-29 and designed by Karl Ferdinand Langhans.
 Restored and rededicated in 2010, thanks largely to the efforts of the Bente Kahan Foundation.
 There is a permanent exhibition on Jewish history in the women’s gallery.

 The Jewish compound also includes a historic Mikveh.
 Restoration of it began in 2017, to bring it back to its function as a ritual bath and also an exhibition space.
 There is also a small Beit Midrash, which also underwent recent renovation.